arishi30/Aarav_BlueStampPortfolio/index.md

 # First Milestone
 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - In the project, there are four motors that correspond to the four different wheels.
-There is also a camera and an ultrasonic sensor that allows the car to measure how far an obstacle is and then determines when to turn.
-Additionally, there was a remote control included in the kit.
+There is also a camera, an ultrasonic sensor (it allows the car to measure how far an obstacle is and then determines when to turn), and a line-tracking module.
+Furthermore, there is the Arduino Uno Chip, which acts as the microcontroller, where all the code and programming is run through.
+Additionally, there was a remote control included in the kit to manually control the car.
 - Technical progress you've made so far
-- So far, I have ran and uploaded a successful motor test run, which tested the functionaity of all four motors.
+- So far, I have ran and uploaded a successful motor test run, which tested the functionality of all four motors on the base of the car.
 - Challenges you're facing and solving in your future milestones
 -  The main problem I had was getting the motors to run.
 In the beginning of the programming process, I spent a lot of time trying to upload the code for the motors to move to the Arduino platform.
 I tried unplugging the cable and putting it in different ports and even restarted Arduino on my computer multiple times.
 However, my instrucutor and I soon figured out that there was a switch on the Arduino chip with two sides, camera and upload.
 Because it was on the camera side, the Arduino platform didn't recognize it.
 - What your plan is to complete your project